-- The promotion of good practice (minimum safeguarding standards) at an operational level - Provision of advice and support for partner organisations - Influencing and advocating at a strategic level - Ensuring the sub-contracting of any activities are protected through clear guidelines on safeguarding children and adults at risk
+- The promotion of good practice (minimum safeguarding standards) at an operational level - Provision of advice and support for partner organisations - Influencing and advocating at a strategic level - Ensuring the sub-contracting of any activities are protected through clear guidelines on safeguarding children.

-3.3.1 BTC
+3.3.1BTC

-Lead on the production, monitoring and review of this Safeguarding - Protecting Children and Adults at Risk Policy and accompanying Implementation Plan.
+Lead on the production, monitoring and review of this Safeguarding - Protecting Children and accompanying Implementation Plan.

-Support all member associations to implement procedures which provide a duty of care for young people and adults at risk, safeguard their wellbeing and protect them from abuse.
+Support all member associations to implement procedures which provide a duty of care for young people and safeguard their wellbeing and protect them from abuse.